NoosWare/rapp_beginner_tutorials/cpp/vision/face_detect/README.md

 };
 ```

-This callback shows how many faces have been found and, if there is any,
-it draws a blue rectangle in the image where the face is.

-Before writing the `for loop` we have to keep in mind that we can't use a simple loop
+__NOTE:__ keep in mind that we can't use a simple loop to make the calls.
-to make the calls because we can **block the platform** if we don't stop sending calls.
+There is a **pause** between the calls so that our client doesn't hog up the CPU.
+Also, the platform may **block** us if we spam non-stop calls.

-Because of that we have the example `rapp-api/cpp/examples/loop.cpp`, where wait a second
+Because of that we wait for a second (see `rapp-api/cpp/examples/loop.cpp`) before doing a call.
-for doing a call.
-However, we have the problem that `loop.cpp` example can't be use with
-the window interface of OpenCV.
-So, in the case we want to use the OpenCV interface, we are
-going to use a `std::chrono` object which is going to count the time between loops.
+In the `loop` example we use a `std::chrono` object which counts the time between loops.
 In this example, we are going to make a call every 500 ms.

 ```cpp